jmcameron/MeshStat/README.txt

       need to adjust the other 'pane_*' settings to get the display to work out nicely.

-    * Make sure to list a few nodes in the [Nodes] section
+    * Make sure to list at least one node in the [Nodes] section

 - Run the MeshStat executable